 SEMRush helps you find and fix your SEO issues and tracks your daily ranks for the blog post keywords.
 The domain analytics can help you see changes in the traffic metrics on your website and also witness your domain’s authority score (and compare it with your competitor’s domain).

-This tool also creates beautiful PDF reports of your website’s position tracked on Google.
-Organizing different keywords is easy and the “on-page SEO checker” helps you get actionable recommendations to get your website on top.
+This tool also creates clean PDF reports of your website’s tracked positions on Google.
+Organizing different keywords is easy, and the on-page SEO checker gives you actionable recommendations to push rankings.

 Ubersuggest